nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `PARENT_CONTACT` can only be 8 digits long and start with `6`, `8` or `9` (as this application is currently based for Singapore use).

 * `EMAIL` can only have a maximum of **100** characters and have the conventional `@` as well as a domain name.
   * As there can be a variety of possible email address namings and domains, the application will not run a through check on your input.
-If you happen to input the wrong email address, you can use the `edit` command [here](#editing-a-student--edit).
+If you happen to input the wrong email address, you can use the [`edit`](#editing-a-student--edit) command.

 * `ADDRESS` can only have a maximum of **150** characters.